Create a Spontaneous Mandala

 - Pema Chodron

-For three years I created intuitive mandalas as my morning meditation practice.
+For three years, I created intuitive mandalas as my morning meditation practice.
 This is the longest creative practice I have done to date.
 Usually, I aim to finish one sketchbook or journal that is dedicated to a particular medium or modality.
-This practice took much longer than I expected, as I rarely finished a mandala in my 30 minute morning meditation practice.
+This practice took much longer than I expected, as I rarely finished a mandala during my 30-minute morning meditation.

 I always set a healing intention with every creative practice.
 My intention with this creative practice was to calm my mind and heal my adrenals after years of overworking in the big city.
-Daily mandala making seemed like the perfect meditational practice for emotional calm and spiritual deepening.
+Daily mandala-making seemed like the perfect meditative practice for emotional calm and spiritual deepening.

 What I Learned From Creating 365 Mandalas:

-This was a particularly long practice....and 6 mixed media journals later, this what I learned:
+This was a particularly long practice....and six mixed media journals later, this is what I learned:

 3. Playing with patterns is fun!
 I have always loved playing with intuitive patterns, so the pattern lover in me was very content in this process.

 5. Releasing emotions into a mandala is possible: A mandala represents who we symbolically are within the structure of the circle.
-Some days, especially when I was feeling emotional, I simply released my emotions through an intuitive drawing within the structure of the circle.
+Some days, especially when I was feeling emotional, I simply released my emotions through intuitive drawing within the circle's structure.

 6. Mandalas are a way to focus inward: The circle offers a way to intensify focus on the inner self.
 I enjoyed consecrating my 15-30 morning minutes on honouring the shades and shapes of my inner world.

-7. A long creative practice asked me to dig deeper: I got bored with my mandalas at times, as is common with a long dedicated practice of any kind.
-The boredom incited me to dig deeper into my own process and to experiment with new techniques like the collage mandalas that you see here.
+7. A long creative practice asked me to dig deeper: I got bored with my mandalas at times, as is common with a long, dedicated practice of any kind.
+The boredom prompted me to dig deeper into my own process and experiment with new techniques, like the collage mandalas you see here.

 8. A mandala can be left unfinished for a while: This was a pressure-free creative practice.
-I did not ever pressure myself to complete 1 mandala a day.
-Some morning I felt like drawing a mandala and some mornings I felt like meditatively colouring a mandala - I usually had 5-10 unfinished mandalas in process at all times.
+I never pressured myself to complete one mandala a day.
+Some mornings I felt like drawing a mandala, and some mornings I felt like meditatively colouring one.
+I usually had 5-10 unfinished mandalas in progress at all times.

 9. A mandala practice is a spiritual practice: My ultimate aim was to deepen and calm into my spiritual life.
 As with all of my creative practices over the years, I deepened through my daily dedication to a regular practice

-10. Setting an intention for any spiritual/creative practice creates change: My intention to calm my mind and nervous system were achieved.
-I deepened my focus considerably during this three-year practice and I really enjoyed this practice.
+10. Setting an intention for any spiritual/creative practice creates change: My intention to calm my mind and nervous system was achieved.
+I deepened my focus considerably during this three-year practice, and I really enjoyed this practice.